Admission Requirements

 As opposed to Ph.D. programs, we place more emphasis on the practice of psychology than on research.
 With regard to research, although we don’t follow a traditional “lab model,” in which students are admitted to work only with a particular faculty, we do admit students to the program who have similar research interests with one or more of our faculty.
 Similarly, we also consider the match between the applicant’s clinical interests and the clinical training and areas of expertise represented among our faculty.

 Admission into the Psy.D. program is competitive and enrollment is generally limited to 8-9 students per year.
-Applicants are selected for admission on the basis of GRE scores, undergraduate and graduate grades, letters of reference, clinical and research interests, significant accomplishments, and formal interviews.
+Applicants are selected for admission on the basis of undergraduate and graduate grades, clinical and research interests and experiences, letters of reference, significant accomplishments, and formal interviews.

-Prerequisites for admission to the Psy.D. program are a minimum of 24 undergraduate credit hours in psychology at an accredited university or college.
+Admission into the program requires a solid foundation in the science of psychology.
+Prerequisites for admission to the Psy.D. program for those with a bachelor’s degree are a minimum of 24 undergraduate credit hours in psychology at an accredited university or college.
 These 24 hours must include coursework in Abnormal Psychology, Research Methods or Experimental Psychology, and Statistics.
-In addition, it is preferred that students have taken course in learning or cognition and personality. .
+In addition, it is preferred that students have taken course in learning or cognition and personality.
+Applicants whose undergraduate training does not satisfy these requirements may substitute comparable graduate coursework in psychology.

 An applicant should have the potential to become a professional psychologist, as documented by letters of reference.
 Recommendation letters will ideally come from psychology professors and/or mental health professionals familiar with your academic and/or professional and interpersonal competence, and who can speak competently to your ability to succeed in a doctoral program in clinical psychology.
 Letters from individuals who are familiar with doctoral training in psychology are strongly preferred.
 Additional letters of recommendation beyond these three may be submitted, but are not required.
 Applicants must have official transcripts from all institutions of higher education in which they have been enrolled sent to the ISU Admissions Office (Indiana State University Graduate Admissions, Welcome Center, 318 North Sixth Street, Terre Haute, IN 47809-1904)